-As a matter of fact, you thrive on the adrenaline of urgency.
+But according to your answers in the survey, you are comfortable: you thrive on the adrenaline of urgency.
 You find multitasking very stimulating and are gifted with endurance.
 You enjoy the tension which brings out your best performance.

 /THINK ABOUT HOW YOU CAN FURTHER LEVERAGE YOUR STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK: